 NRF advocates against overtime expansion

-NRF told DOL during public review of the Obama regulations that overtime expansion would have been a “step back” for career-track workers.
+NRF told DOL during review of the Obama regulations that overtime expansion would have been a “step back” for career-track workers.
 NRF believed the $47,467 level was too high, and that the plan would have limited career opportunities by “turning managers into rank-and-file hourly workers.”
 NRF later filed suit against the regulations, a move that was successful in keeping them from taking effect until after the election, when they were ultimately set aside by the Trump Labor Department.